On this page

 Substantive weaknesses

-- Inadequate proof of the child's relationship to the U.S. citizen parent.
+- Insufficient proof of the child's qualifying relationship.

 - To avoid filing before citizen parent meets physical presence requirements: Verify citizen parent met physical presence before child's birth or acquisition.